promptfoo/promptfoo/site/docs/red-team/configuration.md

 ### Available Plugins

-Run the help menu to see a complete list of available plugins.
-Some common plugins include:

-- `competitors`
-- `harmful`
-- `jailbreak`
-- `overreliance`
-- `pii`
-- `prompt-injection`

-Note that plugins broadly fall into three categories:
+Plugins broadly fall into three categories:

-- individual plugins such as `overreliance`.
-This respect the `numTests` field.
+- Individual plugins such as `overreliance`.
-- categories such as `harmful`.
+- Categories such as `harmful` and `pii`.
 These expand into multiple sub-categories, where each sub-category is a separate plugin.
-- methods such as `jailbreak` which are modifiers applied to other plugins.
+- Methods such as `jailbreak`, which are modifiers applied to other plugins.

+Run the cli menu `promptfoo generate redteam --help` to see a complete list of available plugins.

 ### Special Handling for 'harmful' Plugin